 I call this image “Jump”.
 I’m all for simple and descriptive titles!

-This is one of my favourite street photography images of 2020.
+This is one of my favourite Brighton street photography images of 2020.
 It might look like it was setup and posed.
 But it wasn’t.

-I saw the potential image unfolding in the distance and had maybe 20 seconds to adjust my camera settings to suit whilst simultaneously running towards the scene.
+I saw the potential image unfolding in the distance and maybe had 20 seconds to adjust my camera settings to suit whilst simultaneously running towards the scene.

 I arrived, dropped to my knees, composed the shot and rattled off one burst of 5 frames.
 This image is the result and I’m rather proud of it: